daattali/beautiful-jekyll/_posts/2018-02-18-all-your-vms-in-rdcmanager-in-20-seconds.md

 RDCMan suffered security flaws up until version 2.7 and Microsoft recommended against using it.
 RDC Manager 2.8 has been released in July 2021 and is now safe to use.
 Note that it is now part of the Sysinternals suite.
 Do not use version older than 2.8.
 (Links updated)

+[ Updates 2019/03/17 & 2019/11/07 ]
+    - Bug fix - The RDG file must be opened at least once before running the set command to update it
+    - [Set-RDCManFile] Adds new VMs and new domains to an existing file.
+    - Added Function Set-RDCManFile.

 [ Update 2018/08/17 ]

 - Added 3389 TCP port check on VM IP(s) - Set the first one the responds as hostname and "NO-RDP-RESPONSE" if none does.